 We recently started repainting the rooms in our house, and it comes with new territory of paint shops and choices that will have long-lasting effects.
 The most significant choice recently was what to paint on the ceilings.
-The options came down to matte latex paint, satin paint, and semi-gloss.
+The options came down to matte latex paint, satin paint, and semi-gloss paint.

 Semi-gloss paint is helpful for many surfaces, of which ceilings might not be one of them.
 It can, however, work well in a bathroom or kitchen where high volumes of moisture will be created, but there are other products to add to paint, such as mildew-resistant agents that work well too.